 The Emirates flights from Munich to Dubai (6 hours with a Boeing 777) and from Dubai to Sydney (14 hours with an Airbus A380) were unspectacular.
 It was my first flight with an A380 but although the plane looks huge from the outside, inside the difference to other modern airplanes is not that big, at least not in the economy class.

-In Sydney we had to change the planes again and continued with a Qantas 737 to Hobart.
+In Sydney, we had to change the planes again and continued with a Qantas 737 to Hobart.

 35 hours after starting in Ingolstadt we finally arrived in Hobart, Tasmania.

-Regarding food was our plan to use restaurants whenever they are available and eat self-prepared cold stuff like sandwiches, wraps, salads etc. when nothing else was available, like in remote wilderness areas.
+Regarding food was our plan to use restaurants whenever they are available and eat self-prepared cold stuff like sandwiches, wraps, salads, etc. when nothing else was available, like in remote wilderness areas.

 The campground is located directly at the Tyenna River where you can see with some luck platypus.
 After watching the river for some time we finally saw one swimming just below the surface but didn’t manage to get a picture.

-After some cold dinner in front of our tent we went to bed.
+After some cold dinner in front of our tent, we went to bed.
 During the night we could see our first wallabies which came close to our tent.

-Afterwards we had some early lunch at the Waterfall Café, where Linnéa found out that she really loves bruschetta.
+Afterward, we had some early lunch at the Waterfall Café, where Linnéa found out that she really loves bruschetta.

 Then we drove the gravel road up to the Lake Dobson area.
-In between we stopped several times and did some short 5-10 minutes hikes through different areas with swamps and mountain rainforest.
+In between, we stopped several times and did some short 5-10 minutes hikes through different areas with swamps and mountain rainforest.
 It was raining most of the time but we were prepared with good rain gear.

-At the Lake Dobson we did the Pandani Grove Nature Walk which is extremely beautiful and probably my favored track in Tasmania.
+At the Lake Dobson, we did the Pandani Grove Nature Walk which is extremely beautiful and probably my favored track in Tasmania.